-Fortunately in Virginia, the Attorney General's Office and VDH have worked hard to ensure that the Commonwealth is legally prepared for guarantine during pan flu.86 Under section 32.1-43 of the Code of Virginia, the Commissioner has the authority to require quarantine or isolation of an individual or group when he determines that it is "necessary to control the spread of any disease of public health importance."87 Under normal circumstances, before a person can be isolated or quarantined, there are detailed procedures that must be followed.88 During a pandemic, these procedures, which include an investigation to find that the individual has a communicable disease and is engaging in "at-risk" behavior, will likely be too cumbersome and lengthy to make the isolation or quarantine effective.89 In this situation, the Commissioner may find that there are "exceptional circumstances"90 and, initiate a more rapid response by: issuing orders to immediately isolate an infected or potentially infected person; issuing orders to immediately quarantine exposed or potentially exposed persons; [or] issuing orders to isolate and/or quarantine individuals as a group through defining an "affected area" (when a state of emergency has been declared by the Governor for the affected area).91
+85. See Va.
+Dep't of Health & Va.
+Attorney Gens.
+Office, An Overview of the Commonwealth of Virginia's Statutory Authorities Relevant to Social Distancing, July 31, 2007, too cumbersome and lengthy to make the isolation or quarantine effective.
+In this situation, the Commissioner may find that there are "exceptional circumstances" and, initiate a more rapid response by: issuing order to immediately isolate an infected or potentially infected person; issuing orders to immediately quarantine exposed or potentially exposed persons; [or] issuing orders to isolate and/or quarantine individuals as a group through defining an 'effected area' (when a state of emergency has been declared by the Governor for the affected area).